dan-hillman/SMS-Market-Index-Updates/README.md

 # SMS Market Index Updates

-> This was my first programming "project" that was actually used in a real business.
-With that said, it's pretty rough and spaghetti-ish.
-Thanks for understanding.

 ## What is it?
 SMS Market Index Updates is a Python script that sends an SMS (text) message containing market index updates using the Twilio API.
 If you would like to use this script, start a trial with Twilio at [https://www.twilio.com/try-twilio](https://www.twilio.com/try-twilio).